-Vehicle travel is expected to double over the next 20 years in California and increase more than 50% across the United States, resulting in more congestion, wasted time, and worsened air quality (1).
-Meanwhile, total highway capacity in the United States is barely increasing, with only about 2% added (in lane miles) over the past 30 years.
+Vehicle travel is expected to double over the next twenty years in California and increase more than 50 percent across the U.S., resulting in more congestion, wasted time, and worsened air quality (1).
+Meanwhile, total highway capacity in the U.S. is barely increasing, with only about two percent added (in lane miles) over the past 30 years.
 The next few decades thus present a significant challenge-how to accommodate growing travel demand while limiting vehicle emissions and energy consumption.

 One response is enhanced transit.
-At present, only 4 to 5% of the nation's 118 million commuters use transit (2).
+At present, only four to five percent of the nation's 118 million commuters use transit (2).
 One reason for low transit usage is the sparseness of transit service; most people do not have easy access to transit stations at the home or destination end of a trip.
-Carsharing and station cars offer an innovative solution to transit access; they provide customers with short-term use of a vehicle to drive to and from a transit station and other locations (3).
+As the authors indicate later, carsharing and station cars offer an innovative solution to transit access; they provide customers with short-term use of a vehicle to drive to and from a transit station and other locations (3).

 Innovative policy approaches are needed to address energy, air quality, and congestion concerns.
 The universe of strategies may be grouped into those that change behavior and those that change technology.
-Travel-demand-management (TDM) strategies, such as ridesharing, parking restrictions, and road pricing, are examples of behavioral strategies.
+Travel demand management (TDM) strategies, such as ridesharing, parking restrictions, and road pricing, are examples of behavioral strategies.
 TDM strategies reduce and eliminate auto trips and improve the efficiency of the transportation system.
 Technology-targeted strategies aim to enhance the attributes of a specific technology.
 These strategies include requirements to use cleaner fuels, promulgation of more stringent emission standards, and government-funded technology research and development.

-Typically, these two policy approaches (TDM and technology-targeted strategies) are employed separately (4).
+Typically, these two policy approaches are employed separately (4).
 There are several exceptions nevertheless.
-For instance, ridesharing rules in Los Angeles provide credit for use of alternative fuels; tax credits are often provided for clean-fuel vehicles to encourage individuals to purchase and use them; and zero-emission vehicles (ZEV) are allowed to use high-occupancy-vehicle lanes in many regions.
+For instance, ridesharing rules in Los Angeles gave credit for use of alternative fuels; tax credits are often provided for clean fuel vehicles to encourage individuals to purchase and use them; and zero emission vehicles are allowed to use high occupancy vehicle lanes in many regions.
 It is widely understood, though, that large synergies result from a combined approach (5, 6).

-A potentially attractive synergy can be examined: the integration of clean vehicles with carsharing and station cars.
-The policy mechanism is California's Zero-Emission Vehicle (ZEV) Mandate.
-The motivation and historical precedent for the integrated ZEV initiative was a series of electric station car programs launched in the 1990s (7-9).
-The linkage between the ZEV mandate and carsharing and station cars is the topic discussed.
+In this paper, the authors examine a potentially attractive synergy: the integration of clean vehicles with carsharing and station cars.
+The policy mechanism is California's Zero Emission Vehicle (ZEV) mandate.
+The motivation and historical precedent for the integrated ZEV initiative was a series of electric station car programs launched in the 1990s (7, 8, 9).
+The linkage between the ZEV mandate and carsharing/station cars is the topic of this paper.